Severson-Group/eMach-matlab/README.md

 ![image](./exampleMatlabDocumentation.PNG)

 Notice the indentation in the above screenshot.
 This is consistent with Matlab style.
-Specifically, observe the following
+Specifically, the following are to be noted
 - On the first line, the function name `MN_D_MAKEMOTIONCOMPONENT` has no indentation.
 However, there is a tab space between the function name and the one line description.
 - In all other lines, the text is a tab away from `%`.
+- Follow the MATLAB editor's guidelines on maximum line length

 If formatted as above, typing `help mn_d_makeMotionComponent` in the Matlab command window, and hitting enter key gives the following output